SAFE CONGREGATION POLICY

 For the entire Congregation, the Board of Trustees will provide:

-For the new members of the church, the Membership Committee will provide:
+For new members of the church, the Membership Committee will provide:

-The following guidelines will be put in place for the 2015/2016 program year commencing July 2015:
+The following guidelines were put in place commencing July 2015:

 All RE Teachers and other adults working with children and youth in a supervisory role must have: